jsenv/core/docs/users/a_introduction_for_users.md

 Welcome in jsenv documentation for users!

-This documentation is adressed to people using jsenv for the first time or already using it.
+This documentation is for people who wants to use jsenv for the first time.
+Or for people already using it.

 # 1. Scope